Azure/batch-shipyard/recipes/HPLinpack-Infiniband-IntelMPI/README.md

 Execution under both Docker and Singularity are shown in this recipe.

+Note that this container can only be executed on Intel processors.

 ## Configuration
 Please see refer to the [set of sample configuration files](./config) for this recipe.
 The directory `docker` will contain the Docker-based execution